This article looks at some of the common features of life insurance policies, particularly those that are designed with the over 50s in mind.

 It is essential that you tell the insurer fully about any information they request.
 If you do not do so then they may be able to avoid paying out your claim.
 Bear in mind that your premium will depend on a number of factors, some of which you can change.
 Smokers and drinkers, for example, will usually pay more for cover or have greater restrictions placed on their policies.

 Before purchasing a policy it is also a good idea to think about whether you need insurance and, if so, how much cover you require.
 If you are a single person with no dependants then there may be alternative ways to plan financially for the future.
 If you have a number of family commitments, however, then life insurance is one way to help plan ahead.
+When you enroll in a Mutual of Omaha supplemental insurance plan through MedicareFAQ, you’ll get support from their Client Care Team and they will make sure to find you the most affordable plan that fits your budget.

 Whether you are 50 or 70 (or even older) it is not usually too late to take out life insurance.
 Make sure that you know what level of cover you require, how much you can afford to pay for it, how long you need it for and shop around to make sure that you get the right deal.